 The Amendment 80 fleet is comprised of a maximum of 28 eligible QS permits and vessels.
-Therefore, NMFS can determine the maximum number of cooperatives that could form under Alternatives 1 through 6 as described in Table E-1.
-In cases where the alternative does not specify that a cooperative formation standard has been modified (e.g., Alternative 2 modifies the number of unique owners required, but not the number of QS permits), the status quo requirement for the other criteria is applied.
+Therefore, NMFS can determine the maximum number of cooperatives that could form under Alternatives 1 through 5 as described in Table E-1.
+If an alternative only modifies one specific cooperative formation standard (e.g., Alternative 2 modifies the number of unique owners required, but not the number of QS permits), the status quo requirement is applied to all other cooperative formation standards.

-Table E-1: Alternatives, Suboptions, and Implications for Cooperative Formation Alternative Supoption Minimum number of unique QS holders required Minimum number of QS permits required Maximum number of cooperatives that could form Alternative 1: Status quo N/A 3 9 3 Alternative 2: Fewer unique QS holders Suboption 1: 2 unique QS holders Subotpion 2: 1 unique owner 1 9 3 Alternative 3: Fewer QS permits Supoption 1: 6 QS permits Suboption 2: 3 QS permits 3 3 9 Alternative 4: Fewer unique QS Suboption 1: 2 QS holders and 6 QS permits 2 6 4 holders and Fewer QS permits Supoption 2: 2 QS owners and 3 QS permits 2 3 9 Suboption 3: 1 Qs holder and 6 QS permits 1 6 4 Suboption 4: 1 QS holder and 3 QS permits 1 3 9 Alternative 5: Suboption 1: 30 % of QS pool 1 N/A 3 Minimum QS Suboption 2: 25 % of QS pool 1 N/A 4 holding to form cooperative Suboption 3: 20 % of QS pool 1 N/A 5 Alternative 6: Modify GRS to allow calculation based on retention among cooperatives N/A N/A N/A N/A
+Table E-1: Alternatives, Suboptions, and Implications for Cooperative Formation Alternative Suboption Minimum number of unique QS holders required Minimum number of QS permits required Maximum number of cooperatives that could form if all QS holders apply Maximum number of cooperatives that could form with current QS holders Alternative 1: Status N/A 3 9 3 3 Alternative 2: Fewer unique QS holders Suboption 1: 2 unique QS holders 2 9 3 3 Suboption 2: 1 unique owner 1 9 3 3 Alternative 3: Fewer QS permits Suboption 1: 8 QS permits 3 8 3 3 • Suboption 2: 7 QS permits 3 7 4 4 Suboption 1: 6 QS permits 3 6 4 4 Suboption 2: 3 QS permits 3 3 9 9 Alternative 4: Fewer unique QS holders and Fewer QS Suboption 1: 2 QS holders, 6 QS permits 2 6 4 4 permits Suboption 2: 2 QS owners, 3 QS permits 2 3 9 9 Suboption 3: 1 QS holder, 6 QS permits 1 6 4 4 Suboption 4: 1 QS holder, 3 QS permits 1 3 9 9 Alternative 5: Status quo or Minimum QS Suboption 1: 30 % of QS pool 3 or 1 N/A 3 3 or 3 holding to form cooperative Suboption 2: 25 % of QS pool 3 or 1 N/A 4 3 or 4 Suboption 3: 20 % of QS pool 3 or 1 N/A 5 3 or 5 Alternative 6: Accept all members N/A 3 9 3 3

-Table E-2 describes the current ownership structure within the Amendment 80 sector as well as the amount of QS that each unique QS holder is assigned.
+Table E-2 describes the current ownership structure within the Amendment 80 sector, as well as the amount of QS that each unique QS holder is assigned.
 As part of this analysis, vessel owners have provided detailed information concerning the ownership status of the various vessels and QS permits.
 Table E-2 describes the specific QS holders that could form a cooperative under one or more of the alternatives and suboptions described in Table E-1 independent of any other QS holder.
 As noted in Table E-2, not all of the potentially eligible recipients of QS have chosen to apply for QS.
-Three potentially eligible QS permits that could be assigned based on the historic catch history of the F/V Bering Enterprise, F/V Harvester Enterprise, and the F/V Golden Fleece have not been issued because the prospective owners of those QS permits have chosen not to apply.
-Additional discussion of possible reasons why those prospective QS holders may have chosen not to participate in the Amendment 80 Program, is provided in Section 2 of the analysis.
-Collectively, these prospective QS holders hold only 0.6 percent of the total available Amendment 80 QS allocation.
-The remaining 99.4 percent of the QS pool has been allocated to eligible participants.
+One potentially eligible QS permit could be assigned based on the historic catch history of the F/V Golden Fleece.
+Additional discussion of possible reasons why this QS holder may have chosen not to participate in the Amendment 80 Program, is provided in Section 2 of the analysis.
+Collectively, 99.9 percent of the total available Amendment 80 QS pool has been allocated to eligible participants.